Online Master’s Programs in Health Law & Policy

 - Expected Time to Completion: Two to five years

 Nova Southeastern University’s online master of science (MS) in health law trains students to identify, research, and communicate complex issues at the crossroads of law and health.
-They then incorporate applicable statutory, case, and administrative law to aid in their resolution.
-The program offers five concentration options: cybersecurity law; risk management; regulatory compliance; health care administration law; and clinical research law and regulatory compliance.
+They then incorporate applicable statutory, case, and administrative law to aid their resolution.
+The program offers five concentration options: cybersecurity law, risk management, regulatory compliance, health care administration law, and clinical research law and regulatory compliance.

 Interdisciplinary courses range from regulatory compliance and healthcare ethics to cyber law and FDA law.
 Each student must complete four breadth classes, four program core classes, 12 to 14 credits of electives, and one capstone, with the option to write a thesis and a scholarly article suitable for publication.
-The program consists of a minimum of 36 credits, all of which can be completed online, with opportunities to attend class sessions via webinar.
+The program consists of at least 36 credits, all of which can be completed online, with opportunities to attend class sessions via webinar.
 No GMAT, LSAT, or GRE scores are required.

 - Location: Fort Lauderdale, Florida